 Jay started attending Sally’s Music Circle classes when Molly was several months old and they both loved them; Jay became a Sally’s Music Circle teacher in 2006.

-Now that Jay has little three kids, taking off for a few months at a time is less of an option, so he and his guitar mainly stay around Philadelphia.
+Now that Jay has three kids, taking off for a few months at a time is less of an option, so he and his guitar mainly stay around Philadelphia.
 Jay is overjoyed to have developed All Around This World’s curriculum, which gives him a way to vicariously travel around the world through international music, stories and children’s games.
 Until the Sand family kids get old enough to haul around a backpack and take to the road with their dad, vicarious traveling will have to do.

 ABOUT THIS WEBSITE